Mandinka people: Economy

-Mandinka are rural subsistence farmers who rely on peanuts, rice, millet, maize, and small-scale husbandry for their livelihood.
+In the 21st century, the Mandinka continue as rural subsistence farmers who rely on peanuts, rice, millet, maize, and small-scale husbandry for their livelihood.
 During the wet season, men plant peanuts as their main cash crop.
-Men also grow millet and women grow rice (traditionally, African rice), tending the plants by hand.
+Men also grow millet.
+The women grow rice (traditionally, African rice), tending the plants by hand.
 This is extremely labour-intensive and physically demanding work.
 Only about 50% of the rice consumption needs are met by local planting; the rest is imported from Asia and the United States.

-The oldest male is the head of the family and marriages are commonly arranged.
-Small mud houses with conical thatch or tin roofs make up their villages, which are organised on the basis of the clan groups.
+The oldest male is the head of the family, and marriages are commonly arranged.
+Small mud houses with conical thatch or tin roofs make up their villages, which are organised on the basis of clan groups.
 While farming is the predominant profession among the Mandinka, men also work as tailors, butchers, taxi drivers, woodworkers, metalworkers, soldiers, nurses, and extension workers for aid agencies.
-However, most women, probably 95%, tend to the home, children, and animals as well as work alongside the men in the fields.

 Religion

-Today, most people of Mandinka practice Islam.
-Mandinkas recite chapters of the Qur'an in Arabic.
+Today, most Mandinka people practice Islam.

 Some Mandinka syncretise Islam and traditional African religions.
-Among these syncretists spirits can be controlled mainly through the power of a marabout, who knows the protective formulas.
-In most cases, no important decision is made without first consulting a marabout.
+Among these syncretists, it is believed that spirits can be controlled mainly through the power of a marabout, who knows the protective formulas.
+In most cases, the people do not make important decisions without first consulting a marabout.
 Marabouts, who have Islamic training, write Qur'anic verses on slips of paper and sew them into leather pouches (talisman); these are worn as protective amulets.

-The conversion to Islam took place over many centuries.
+The conversion of the Mandinka to Islam took place over many centuries.
 According to Robert Wyndham Nicholls, Mandinka in Senegambia started converting to Islam as early as the 17th century, and most of Mandinka leatherworkers there converted to Islam before the 19th century.
-The Mandinka musicians, however were last, converting to Islam mostly in the first half of the 20th century.
-Like elsewhere, these Muslims have continued their pre-Islamic religious practices such as their annual rain ceremony and "sacrifice of the black bull" to their past deities.
+Mandinka musicians, however, were last, converting to Islam mostly in the first half of the 20th century.
+As in other locales, these Muslims have continued some of their pre-Islamic religious practices as well, such as their annual rain ceremony and "sacrifice of the black bull" to their past deities.

 Society and culture

-Most Mandinkas live in family-related compounds in traditional rural villages.
-Mandinka villages are fairly autonomous and self-ruled, being led by a council of upper class elders and a chief who functions as a first among equals.
+Most Mandinka live in family-related compounds in traditional rural villages.
+Mandinka villages are fairly autonomous and self-ruled, being led by a council of upper-class elders and a chief who functions as a first among equals.

+Family and political organisation

+In Mandinka society the lu (extended family) is the basic unit, and is led by a fa (family head) who manages relations with other fa.
+A dugu (village) is formed by a collection of lu, and the dugu is led by the fa of the most important lu, aided by the dugu-tigi (village head or fa of the first lu that settled there).
+A group of dugu-tigi form a kafu (confederation) headed by a kafu-tigi.
+The Keita clan initially held the status of kafu-tigi before Sundiata's expansion and the creation of the mansa (king/emperor).